The Entity & Language Series: Translation and Language APIs Impact on Search (3 of 5)June 22, 2018

 How Voice Search Changes Query Understanding & Helps Get us to Entity Understanding

-What many SEO’s seem to be missing is way that voice search changes these relationships, and how keywords work differently now, not only since the Hummingbird update, which focused on semantic and voice-driven queries, but also in the launch of Mobile-First Indexing.
+What many SEO’s seem to be missing is the way that voice search changes these relationships, and how keywords work differently now, not only since the Hummingbird update, which focused on semantic and voice-driven queries but also in the launch of Mobile-First Indexing.
 Over time, Hummingbird brought with it a lot of changes, especially related to local searches, and Google Map Pack rankings more accurate.
 Now, when SEO’s see their voice query directly translated to text and submitted to Google as a simple text query, they think nothing has changed, but we believe this assumption is incorrect.
-While the user-interface has remained constant, the back-end understanding of the query and the keyword relationships has changed.
+While the user-interface has remained constant, the back-end understanding of the query and the keyword relationships have changed.

 Voice-queries tend to be longer than written queries, and they tend to include more inconsequential words.
 This makes it harder for Google to determine the most important part of a query, and return the related results without getting distracted by the extra keywords.
 This is where a more comprehensive Keyword Understanding becomes critical and Google is forced to rely more heavily on phrase-based matching and machine learning for keywords.
-The main technology that makes that easier is phrase based indexing, as described by Bill Slawski, as well as ontological based Query Understanding, which he describes perfectly here and here.
+The main technology that makes that easier is phrase-based indexing, as described by Bill Slawski, as well as ontological based Query Understanding, which he describes perfectly here and here.

 The other thing that makes surfacing the right content in long, complex voice searches easier and more likely for Google to get right is Entity Understanding.
 Entity Understanding is different from Keyword Understanding because it allows Google to identify specific ideas or concepts that might be especially important in a long, complex query.
 As outlined in the two previous articles in this series, entities are ideas or concepts that are universal, and thus, are language agnostic.
 Luckily for Google, in a voice query, they often represent the core thrust of the query.
 Entity-based search results allow Google to provide a somewhat accurate result, that can be further parsed or disambiguated, even when the nuance of the query is not entirely clear.

-EX: If you ask Google, “Who was the drummer for The Cranberries in 1999?” it can visually surface the Entity result for The Cranberries (Knowledge Graph), which includes pictures and information about the band members, their instruments and hopefully the years they were in the band.
+EX: If you ask Google, “Who was the drummer for The Cranberries in 1999?” it can visually surface the Entity result for The Cranberries (Knowledge Graph), which includes pictures and information about the band members, their instruments, and hopefully the years they were in the band.
 In the same search, when it is submitted as a voice-only query, Google can respond conversationally, to get you to the information that you are trying to find by saying “Ok, I understand that you want to know about the band The Cranberries – is that right?
 Did you want to know something about the drummer?”

 The important thing here, is the change in the background of Google’s functionality, focusing on Entity Understanding first, whenever possible, because it allows for ongoing verification and disambiguation of the query, easily in both a visual and voice-only context.
 If Google had misunderstood the query, and responded with “Ok, you want to know about cranberries, (the food) – is that right?” that would surface a different entity (Knowledge Graph result) entirely, the searcher would stop Google before too much computational power had been used to match all the keywords in the query, and before Google delved deeper to find an answer that might not exist because they were looking at the wrong entity; (since foods do not have drummers, they may have ended up looking for ‘a drum of cranberries’).